JonmarCorpuz/SecondBrain/Protocol - TCP.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-05-19%20125455.png)

-### 1. Client Sends SYN Packet

-The client sends a synchronize packet to the server to indicate its desire to initiate a connection
+1. The client sends a synchronize (SYN) packet to the server to indicate its desire to initiate a connection

-### 2. Server Responds With SYN-ACK Packet

-The server responds with a SYN-ACK packet to acknowledge the client's request and indicate that it's ready to establish a connection
+2. The server responds with a SYN-ACK packet to acknowledge the client's request and indicate that it's ready to establish a connection

-### 3. Client Responds With ACK Packet

-The client sends an ACK packet back to the server to confirm the receipt of the server's SYN-ACK packet and establishes the connection
+3. The client sends an ACK packet back to the server to confirm the receipt of the server's SYN-ACK packet and establishes the connection

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)